-The anthem of WED is known as “Earth Anthem”.
-It was composed by poet-diplomat by the name Abbay K, in 2013.
+The anthem of WED is known as the “Earth Anthem”.
+It was composed by a poet-diplomat Abbay K, in 2013.
 Abhay K’s Earth Anthem composed by L. Subramaniam and sung by Kavita Krishnamurthy was released in Brasilia.
 It is made up of eight different languages that unite communities from different parts of the world.
 The anthem was launched during an Indian Council of Cultural Relations event which was held in New Delhi, India.
 It is a strong symbol of the WED.

 According to the World Economic Forum, climate change is seen as the biggest potential threat to the global economy.
 It adds that climate impacts could push more than 100 million people into poverty by 2030.